 Cleaning Lifestraw is easily done by simply sucking clean water into the filter and blowing it out after each use.
 It’s suggested that the filter is left to air dry before being stored.
 Compared to other filters, it just can’t get any easier.

-Personally, if I was just camping with family out in the wild, the basic LifeStraw would be my filter of choice.
-Also, they do have a stainless steel straw version which does remove organic chemical matter and chlorine, but not viruses.
+Personally, if I were just camping with family out in the wild, the basic LifeStraw would be my filter of choice.
+Also, they do have a stainless steel straw version, which removes organic chemical matter and chlorine but not viruses.
 Whenever you’re thirsty, all you do is simply kneel down to your water source and sip away!
 Without the need to boil water at your campsite, this filter is definitely a time saver.